Full-Stack Developer

 When you are deep in a job hunt, it can feel like you are up against faceless companies running cold, automated pipelines.
 And for the first leg of it, application to first interview, that is basically true.

 Cover letters usually get pulled up later, right before a team lines up final interviews or signs off on an offer.
-At that stage a sharp letter adds a bonus data point and puts you ahead of the other names still on the shortlist.
+At that stage a sharp letter adds weight to your case and puts you ahead of the other names still on the shortlist.

 By that stage you have cleared every hurdle and sunk real time into this, so the payoff on a good letter is huge, and skipping it would be a mistake.
 Once your full-stack developer resume is dialed in, the cover letter is the next thing worth your attention.